GuneetKaur234/python/email_sending/readme.md

 # Sending Email

-## A fully functional simple project written in Python showing how to send emails using smtplib.
+## Python project showing how to send emails using smtplib.

 - In this project I have imported smtplib module.
 - Smtplib allows you to send email by using SMTP.